lecode-official/deepl-dotnet/documentation/documentation.md

 ## Getting Started

 After installing the NuGet package, you can start using DeepL.NET.
 All functionality of DeepL.NET resides in the namespace `DeepL`, so make sure to import the namespace (`using DeepL`).
-The central class in the library is the `DeepLClient`, which you have to instantiate to access DeepL API. `DeepLClient` implements `IDisposable`, so it is recommended that you either encapsulate its usage in a `using` block or implement `IDisposable` yourself.
-The `DeepLClient` has no internal state so a single instance can be used throughout you whole application.
+The central class in the library is the `DeepLClient`, which you have to instantiate to access the DeepL API. `DeepLClient` implements `IDisposable`, so it is recommended that you either encapsulate its usage in a `using` block or implement `IDisposable` yourself.
+The `DeepLClient` has no internal state so a single instance can be used throughout the whole lifetime of your application.
 The only argument of the `DeepLClient` constructor is the authentication key for the DeepL API, which you will find in the [account settings](https://www.deepl.com/pro-account.html) after creating a DeepL API subscription.

 ```csharp
 using (DeepLClient client = new DeepLClient("<authentication key>")